 Reheat refrigerated chicken low and slow.
 Cooked chicken breast tends to dry out, so add moisture to compensate.

-- Reheat on medium low for 10 to 15 minutes.
+- Reheat on medium heat for 10 to 15 minutes.

-- Flip the chicken over and continue heating until the meat is warm enough.
+- Flip the chicken over and continue heating until the meat is hot.

 You can also microwave the chicken to reheat.

 - Place the chicken in a shallow bowl and add ½ tablespoon of chicken broth or water.
-Cover the dish.
+Cover the dish with a wet paper towel.

 - Microwave for 20 second intervals.